 What is Physical Therapy?

 Physical Therapy involves the direct treatment of physical injuries.
 We work to assist people in returning to their previous functional level.
 The emphasis is always on the goals of our patients.
 This can be as simple as being able to comb your hair to as complex as returning to competitive sports.
 Physical Therapy provides education on the underlying cause of symptoms/injury, prevention of future injuries, and understanding how to manage chronic conditions throughout your life.
 Physical Therapists are knowledgeable not only in injury and prevention, but also general health and fitness.

 Who can benefit from Physical Therapy?

 Our Physical Therapists work with people of all ages.
 When people think of Physical Therapy, they often think that it is only for people that have had a severe injury or complicated surgery.
 Physical Therapists also help those with mild problems or chronic aches and pains that have not had surgery.

 Your Physical Therapist will use a very comprehensive approach in determining exactly what you will need to obtain the maximum benefit from your rehabilitation.
 First, your therapist will complete a thorough evaluation.
 Second, your therapist will explain the results of your evaluation and recommend a customized plan to address all limitations.
 Third, you and your therapist will establish the frequency and duration of the plan.
 This depends upon your schedule, rate of healing, and complexity of your injury.

-I want to go to Geary Rehabilitation and Fitness Center, but my doctor referred me elsewhere, can I choose my own Physical Therapist?
+I want to go to Geary Rehabilitation and Fitness Center, but my doctor referred me elsewhere, can I choose my own Therapist?